top of page

 University College London, MSc core module

-The module introduces students to the major themes and debates in the study of conflict processes with a focus on non-state actors, their interactions with states, and their impact on international security.
-It surveys key issues such as the causes and management of civil wars, terrorist violence, violence against civilians, individual participation in political contention, as well as post-conflict economic, political, and social reconstruction.
+The module introduces students to the major themes and debates in the study of conflict processes with a focus on non-state actors, their interactions with states and civilians, and their use of violent or non-violent strategies to achieve political goals.
+It surveys a range of issues, including the causes and dynamics of civil wars, violence against civilians, individual participation in political contention, the impacts of technology and ideology on conflict, as well as the options for conflict management available to policymakers.
 In addition, the module covers the causes and impact of non-violent challenges to state authority.
-Thus, the module aims to equip students with the conceptual and methodological tools necessary to empirically analyze the causes of both violent and non-violent political contention, the processes of conflict escalation, the individual, organizational, and societal roots of grievances and mobilization, as well as the mechanisms of conflict management and resolution.

 International Peace and Security